tmich1997/naruto-api-data/README.md

 🍥 I used Pandas library to transform the data.
 A lot of work went it to transforming the data.
 The main goal was that the cleaned data will be accessible and I would create an ERD diagram that would accompany it.

 🍥 I was able to get more experience with using Pandas and getting more accustom to using Jupyter notebook within the VS Code environment.

+Some of the challenges that I faced was:

+⚡ Some of the data on the "tailed-beast" endpoint were incomplete.
+My first thought was access a wiki and web scrape the data however, it was only three rows of data and it would have been faster if I found the data manually and inserted it.
+As a result, I manually crated 3-dataframes and then uninoned them to the original data frame.

+⚡Another challenge was trying to see how the data can be connected.
+As a result, after investigating all the endpoint, I only used the ones that I thought could be connected with other tables.